What is Microsoft Teams?

 Privacy Impact Assessment

 OneDrive and Teams had a Privacy Impact Assessment (PIA) completed for use by UBC staff, faculty, and students, and within the UBC environment.
-If you intend to use UBC Microsoft OneDrive and/or Teams outside the UBC environment (e.g. in a Health-Authority), please consult the data owner first to ensure all privacy and security requirements are met by these tools.
+If you intend to use UBC Microsoft OneDrive and/or Teams outside the UBC environment (e.g. in a Health-Authority), please consult the information owner first to ensure all privacy and security requirements are met by these tools.

-To learn more about Microsoft Teams: https://it.ubc.ca/services/email-voice-internet/microsoft-teams/microsoft-teams-faqs
+To learn more about UBC Microsoft Teams, visit:

-To learn more about Microsoft OneDrive: https://it.ubc.ca/services/web-servers-storage/microsoft-onedrive/microsoft-onedrive-faqs
+To learn more about UBC Microsoft OneDrive, visit:

 For technical questions regarding OneDrive or Teams, please contact the UBC IT Service desk.